-The research focused on the views of students, parents, teachers, university lecturers, curriculum planners and human resources personnel in the commercial sector on the mathematics curriculum.
-Their views were solicited and the whole project progressed smoothly.
-The data arising from these studies were supported by results from another research(\) commissioned by the Education Department.
+The research was commenced in April 1998 and was completed in June 1999.
+The views of students, parents, teachers, university lecturers, curriculum planners and human resources personnel in the commercial sector were solicited and the whole project progressed smoothly.
+The data arising from these studies were supported by results from another research commissioned by the Education Department ^().